-Field acceptance tests should be done in accordance with IEC 60041 in particular with reference to clause 4.
-The methods of measurements should be fixed in the technical specifications.
+Field acceptance tests should be done in accordance with clause 4 of IEC 60041.
+The measuring methods should be fixed in the technical specifications.
 Field acceptance tests for confirming that hydraulic performance guarantees have been met may comprise:

 - efficiency tests, i.e. determination of absolute efficiency of the machine (if model acceptance tests were not performed); - power tests as a function of hydraulic parameters (E, Q).